Complex Orientations are Partial Strictifications of the Unit: Introduction

 \subsection{Conventions}

 We adhere to the following notation and terminology throughout this paper.

-\begin{itemize}[leftmargin=*] \item We use the term ``ring spectrum'' to mean ``homotopy ring spectrum'', and specify ``\(\Einf\)-ring'' when we wish the spectrum to have highly structured multiplication. \item We denote by \(\Omega^{\infty-n}X\) the \(n\)th space in an \(\Omega\)-spectrum model for a spectrum \(X\), and similarly we denote by \(\Sigma^{\infty-n}X\) the spectrum \(\Sigma^{-n}\Sigma^{\infty}X\) for any pointed space \(X\). \item We work with \(\infty\)-categories throughout, and all constructions are implicitly taken to be their \(\infty\)-categorical versions (e.g. ``pullback'' means ``homotopy pullback''). \item We write \(\Map_{\E_n}(X,Y)\) to denote the mapping space in the category of (grouplike) \(\E_n\)-spaces.
-If we just write \(\Map(X,Y)\) with no subscript, this denotes the mapping space in the category of spaces. \item We refer to the sphere spectrum as \(\bbS\). \end{itemize}
+\begin{itemize}[leftmargin=*] \item We use the term ``ring spectrum'' to mean ``homotopy ring spectrum'', and specify ``\(\Einf\)-ring'' when we wish the spectrum to have highly structured multiplication. \item We denote by \(\Omega^{\infty-n}X\) the \(n\)th space in an \(\Omega\)-spectrum model for a spectrum \(X\), and similarly we denote by \(\Sigma^{\infty-n}X\) the spectrum \(\Sigma^{-n}\Sigma^{\infty}X\) for any pointed space \(X\). \item We work with \(\infty\)-categories throughout, and all constructions are implicitly taken to be their \(\infty\)-categorical versions (e.g. ``pullback'' means ``homotopy pullback''). \item We write \(\Map_{\E_n}(X,Y)\) to denote the mapping space in the category of (grouplike) \(\E_n\)-spaces and \(\Map_*(X,Y)\) to denote the mapping space in the category of pointed spaces. \item We refer to the sphere spectrum as \(\bbS\). \end{itemize}